Monday, October 29 2012 3:42 PM EDT2012-10-29 19:42:09 GMT

 WALKER, LA (WAFB) -

-Officials say Reynolds was combative during the arrest.
-A toxicology test was run on Reynolds, but the results have not been released at this time.
+A toxicology test was run on Reynolds, but at last report, the results had not been sent back to authorities.

 However, Perrilloux said he believes the current counts against the suspect in the case can still be prosecuted.